-The Authority's treasury advisor provides seminars, conferences, workshops and training courses to refresh and enhance the knowledge of treasury management staff.
+Training courses, seminars and conferences provided by the Authority's treasury advisor or CIPFA, are regularly attended to refresh and enhance the knowledge of treasury management staff.

-1.7 The Role of the Authority's Treasury Advisor
+1.8 The Role of the Authority's Treasury Advisor

 The Authority currently employs Arlingclose Ltd. as treasury advisor to provide the following services; strategic treasury management advice, advice relating to Housing & Capital finance, leasing advice, economic advice and interest rate forecasting, debt restructuring and portfolio review (structure and volatility), counterparty credit ratings and other creditworthiness indicators and training, particularly investment training, for Members and officers.